korrel8r/korrel8r/hack/openshift/README.md

-# Set up Openshift for Korrel8r
+# Set up Openshift for Korrel8r demos

+These instructions will help you set up a small cluster with observable signals for _test or demonstration_ purposes.
+This is not intended for production clusters.

 ## Create your cluster